lm-ut/ASAP/README.md

-# ASAP
+# TMP

-ASAP leverages PCA and NNLS (Non-Negative Least Squares) to assess the ancestral composition of admixed individuals with high accuracy and reliability.
+TMP leverages PCA and NNLS (Non-Negative Least Squares) to assess the ancestral composition of admixed individuals with high accuracy and reliability.

 ## Installation